City Baking Guide

 Common Breckenridge Baking Mistakes

-• Applying only mild altitude edits at nearly 10,000 feet.
+• Applying only mild altitude edits at nearly 10,000 feet and expecting a sea-level recipe to hold together.

-• Skipping moisture support and ending up with dry texture.
+• Skipping moisture support and ending up with a dry or brittle texture before the center is fully baked.

 • Using sea-level bake times without earlier center checks.

-• Overproofing by clock and losing oven spring.
+• Proofing by clock and losing oven spring before the dough ever reaches the oven.

 Breckenridge High Altitude Baking Calculator